 - To what extent does the proposed network promote the establishment of a new research network and new researcher-to-researcher relationships?

 - If principal investigators have collaborated before: Is the proposed collaboration based on a new research topic?
 What were the experiences of that previous collaboration and can additional funding lead to new collaborative research proposals with realistic ideas how to obtain funding?

-- In what novel way does the proposed network have potential for scientific and/or societal impact in low income and lower middle-income countries?
+- In what novel way does the proposed network have potential for scientific and/or societal impact in least developed and lower middle-income countries?

 Merits of the network (1–7)

 - Does the network have sufficient research experience, expertise and scientific connections for the implementation of the proposed collaboration?

 - In relation to research area and career age: Of what merits are the network participants’ scientific production (e.g. publications, supervisor experience, external funding, research collaborations)?
 To what extent do these merits show a distinct and independent line of research?

 - Does the applicant have previous experience from research collaborations with partners in least developed or lower middle-income countries?